 start-label 18432 end-label 20000

+exit

-exit '''
+'''

-2.1.2 MPLS entropy label and hash label
+2.1.2 MPLS and hash label

-The router supports the MPLS entropy label, as specified in RFC 6790, and the flow-aware transport (FAT) label (also known as the hash label), as specified in RFC 6391, on spoke SDPs bound to a VPLS EVPN service as well as on EVPN unicast destinations (in Epipe and VPLS services), if enabled by the hash-label command.
-Routers in the LSR role typically use label stacks for load-balancing traffic and, with ingress hashing that uses ingress flow information to generate the hash label (FAT label) or entropy label, LSRs can perform load balancing in a more effective manner.
+The router supports the flow-aware transport (FAT) label (also known as the hash label), as specified in RFC 6391, on spoke SDPs bound to a VPLS EVPN service as well as on EVPN unicast destinations (in Epipe and VPLS services), if enabled by the hash-label command.
+Routers in the LSR role typically use label stacks for load-balancing traffic and, with ingress hashing that uses ingress flow information to generate the hash label (FAT label), LSRs can perform load balancing in a more effective manner.
 The use of labels also removes the need for an LSR to inspect the payload below the label stack to check for an IPv4 or IPv6 header, and determine how load balancing is applied.